 Small oil lamps or candles are customarily placed around the house.
-Sweet treats are exchanged, houses are whitewashed, new clothes worn, there's gambling, and fireworks highlight the bright light theme.
+Sweet treats are exchanged, houses are thoroughly cleaned and new clothes worn.
+There's gambling, song and dance, and, of course, worship, "Lakshmi puja" .
+Fireworks highlight the bright light/fire theme.

 - "Nahusa in the Skies: A Human King of Heaven," by Alf Hiltebeitel; History of Religions, (1977), pp. 329-350.